-Can I write my honors thesis in a language other than English?
+Can I write my HITM project in a language other than English?

-The typical language of the honors thesis is English.
-Under special circumstances, the thesis director, supervisory committee, and honors liaison may approve writing the body of the honors thesis in a language other than English if doing so is essential for scholarly reasons.
+• The typical language of the HITM project is English.
+Under special circumstances, the faculty director, supervisory committee, and honors liaison may approve writing the body of the HITM project in a language other than English if doing so is essential for scholarly reasons.
 In such instances, all committee members must be completely proficient in the alternative language.
-If this is the case, the thesis director should email a rationale and notification of committee and departmental approval to HITM@fsu.edu for review and approval by the Director of the Honors Program.
-See page 4 of the Handbook for additional information about the language policy for the honors thesis.
+If this is the case, the faculty director should email a rationale and notification of committee and departmental approval to https://hitth.com/HITM@fsu.edu for review and approval by the Director of the Honors Program.
+See page 5 of the handbook for additional information about the language policy for the HITM project.

-Why do I have to defend my HITM thesis in front of a committee?
+Why do I have to defend my HITM project in front of a committee?

-• Presentation of the results of your work to your supervisory committee, and responding to their questions during the oral defense, allows you to showcase your accomplishments.
-It is a great opportunity to practice talking about your work and to have a productive conversation with faculty about where to take your project and what comes next.
+Presentation of the results of your work to your supervisory committee, and responding to their questions during the defense, allows you to showcase your accomplishments.
+It is a great opportunity to practice talking about your work and to have a productive conversation with faculty members about where to take your project and what comes next.

-I have decided to extend my HITM thesis into a third semester.
+I have decided to extend my HITM project into a third semester.
 What do I need to do?

-• Remember that all HITM thesis projects must be complete before you graduate.
-If you have at least three semesters left before you graduate, you will first need to consult with your thesis director to ensure they support this plan and agree that it is necessary.
+• Remember that all HITM projects must be completed and defended successfully before graduation.
+If you have at least three semesters left before you graduate, you will first need to consult with your faculty director to ensure they support your timeline and that the full scope of the work can be completed prior to graduation.
 Ideally, you will have this conversation sometime before the end of your Prospectus Semester.
-Once your thesis director approves your plan, you will need to continue to register for HITM thesis credits in the second semester, but no paperwork needs to be submitted during the second semester of a three-semester HITM project.
-Email HITM@fsu.edu to share your plan for a three-semester thesis.
+Once your faculty director approves your plan, you will need to continue to register for HITM credit hours in the second semester, but no paperwork needs to be submitted during the second semester of a three-semester HITM project.
+Email httPTM@fsu.edu to share your plan for a three-semester HITM project.
 You will resume the Defense Semester paperwork in your third semester of the HITM project.
-Note: many HITM thesis credit courses offered by colleges, departments, and programs are repeatable for up to 9 credit hours only.
-Make sure that if you register for thesis credits during the Summer semester, the Summer semester is part of your three-semester completion plan.
+Note: many HITM credit courses offered by colleges, departments, and programs are repeatable for up to nine credit hours only.
+Make sure that if you register for HITM credit hours during the Summer semester, the Summer semester is part of your three-semester completion plan.

-Can I complete my HITM thesis in one semester if I take six thesis credits all at once?
+Can I complete my HITM project in one semester if I take six HITM credits all at once?

-• No. University policy requires that students spend two to three semesters completing the HITM thesis project.
-In addition, high quality original projects of sufficient depth require longer than one semester to develop and complete.
+No. University policy requires that students spend two to three semesters completing the HITM project because high quality original projects of sufficient depth require longer than one semester to develop and complete.